7RU7H/CTFs/HackTheBox/Retired-Machines/Networked/Networked-Helped-Through.md

 - alot about PHP
 - Level of capability code auditing languages like php and js
 - Strengthening an initial linear enumeration methodology for code audit; do this under timed circumstance meant that that which cluttered up and was irrelevant was ignored rather than checked off.
+-  I certainly try hard when it is really easy

 ## Recon